 The next door millionaires drove second hand cars, shopped at Walmart, and lived in sub-$500,000 houses which were of course, all paid for.
-Part of the reason why Dr. Stanley's book is such a big hit is because he appeals to a mass audience and shows us we can all be millionaires because there's nothing really special about them!
+Part of the reason why Dr. Stanley's book is such a big hit is because he appeals to a mass audience.
+It shows us we can all be millionaires because there's nothing really special about them!

 Hence, like getting your college degree, is becoming a millionaire by the time you retire fast becoming a rule rather than the exception?
 The answer is “yes” if you ask Dr. Stanley and all the next door millionaires.

 People are fooling themselves if they think only 6%-9% of all households have a net worth of more than $1 million in America.
 The data only tracks what is reported and plenty of wealthy people do not report the full extent of their assets.

 Someone who makes $60,000 a year on average for 30 years earns $1.8 million in gross income in his or her lifetime.
 Save just 20% of $1.8 million, or $360,000, and let that money compound at 4% leads to well over a million dollars.

 There is more wealth out there than you can ever imagine.
 Right here in San Francisco, 450 workers make over $100,000 a year just from their pensions!
-That’s just the public sector.
-If you look at those working at Apple, Google, Yahoo, Facebook, Groupon, LinkedIn, Zynga and eBay, you can pretty much guarantee that a large majority of them will retire millionaires if they aren’t millionaires already.
+Then you realize there are MUNI janitors making over $200,000 a year.

 You don't have to make six figures to get to a million dollars+ in net worth.
-You just need to read this site everyday for the next 10-20 years and you'll be fine!
+You just need to read this site and invest everyday for the next 10-20 years and you'll be fine!

-There is plenty of money running around so why shouldn't we all have at least a million bucks by the time we are 50, 60, 65 or whenever we want to retire?
+There is plenty of money running around.
+So why shouldn't we all have at least a million bucks by the time we are 50, 60, 65 or whenever we want to retire?
 We all should!